 Super Bowl LI: The best photos

+After scoring on a 6-yard touchdown pass in the third quarter, Falcons running back Tevin Coleman celebrates by making an A for Atlanta.

+Atlanta's Matt Bryant kicks the extra point after Coleman's touchdown.
+The Falcons led 28-3.

-New England quarterback Tom Brady reacts to an incomplete pass in the second half.
+Brady reacts to an incomplete pass in the second half.

 Super Bowl LI: The best photos